thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Saturday, 08 October 2022
+### Daily Rundown on Sunday, 09 October 2022

-- The average temperature today is 13.63˚C;
+- The average temperature today is 15.97˚C;
-- With highs of 15.6˚C and lows of 6.77˚C.
+- With highs of 16.81˚C and lows of 7.29˚C.
-- You can expect clear sky for the day.
+- You can expect few clouds for the day.

 <!-- weather_marker ends -->